What are the pain and symptoms associated with the abductor hallucis muscle?

 Cold Therapy Treatment For Pain In The Foot, Heel, and Ankle

 Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for over use injuries.
 Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-For abductor hallucis pain, rub Biofreeze on the bottom of the inside foot, from the arch including the heel and up into the ankle.
+For abductor hallucis pain, rub Biofreeze on the inside of the bottom of the foot from the arch including the heel and up into the ankle.

 Foot Wrap For Hot / Cold Treatment and Compression